rock1357/Chronoamperometric-peak-analyzer/README.md

 # main features
-With this tool is possible:
+With this tool it is possible:
-1) to use the noise time trace in order to set a maximum level of the noise peaks.
-This is made by calculating the standard deviation of the noise distribution.
+1) use the noise time trace to set a maximum level of noise peaks.
+This is done by calculating the standard deviation of the noise distribution.
-2) to extract certain specific peaks belogning to a positive or negative half of a current (or voltage) vs time or chronoamperometric measuerement; we can select them by exploiting the height constraint and the size constraint (time distance between the two minima of the peaks).
+2) To extract certain peaks belonging to a positive or negative half of a current (or voltage) time or chronoamperometric measurement; we can select them by using the height constraint and the magnitude constraint (time distance between the two minima of the peaks).
-3) to know how much charge is contained in the nanoparticle discharges: an integrator under the peaks is implemented.
+3) To know how much charge is contained in the nanoparticle discharges, an integrator is implemented among the peaks.
-4) To plot the hystogram of the released charge by nanoparticles distribution.
+4) Plot the hystogram of the released charge through the distribution of the nanoparticles.

 # example